Renato Gaúcho

 Renato Portaluppi (born 9 September 1962), known as Renato Gaúcho or just Renato, is a Brazilian professional football coach and former player.
+He is the current head coach of Campeonato Brasileiro Série A club Grêmio.

-Formerly a right winger, Renato is known for his wins at the Intercontinental Cup in 1983 as a player for Grêmio, his two Copa Libertadores one as Grêmio player in 1983 and one in 2017 as Grêmio coach, his 1989 Copa América as player for Brazil, and mainly being known for "Rei Do Rio" (King of Rio de Janeiro).
-When in the heat of Brazilian national soccer, he won the Campeonato Carioca of 1995 and won the prize given by the press for being the MVP in the championship and giving the title to Fluminense when beating some of the best Brazilian players of all time, Romário (Flamengo), Túlio Maravilha (Botafogo), Valdir Bigode (Vasco).
+Formerly a right winger, Renato is known for his wins at the Intercontinental Cup in 1983 as a player for Grêmio, his two Copa Libertadores one as Grêmio player in 1983 and one in 2017 as Grêmio coach, his 1989 Copa América as player for Brazil, and mainly being known for "Rei do Rio" (King of Rio de Janeiro).
+When in the heat of Brazilian national soccer, he won the Campeonato Carioca of 1995 and won the prize given by the press for being the MVP in the championship and giving the title to Fluminense when beating some of the best Brazilian players at the time, Romário (Flamengo), Túlio Maravilha (Botafogo), Valdir Bigode (Vasco).

 Playing career

 Club

-Born in Guaporé, Rio Grande do Sul, Renato started his career in Esportivo in Bento Gonçalves where he grew up.
+Renato was born in Guaporé in the state of Rio Grande do Sul.
+His nickname Gaúcho is the demonym for someone from Rio Grande do Sul, a state known for its gauchos.
+Renato started his career in Esportivo in Bento Gonçalves where he grew up.
 He was later signed with Grêmio, where in 1983 he won the Copa Libertadores, beating Peñarol of Uruguay, and the Intercontinental Cup, beating Hamburger SV of Germany, and scoring twice, this way consolidating Grêmio as one of the giants of Brazilian soccer, when they won their first and only world title.

 In 1987, he moved to Flamengo and won the Brasileirão Série A in the same year.
 Then, in 1988, Renato moved abroad, signing with Roma.
 However, he failed to settle in Italy and returned to Flamengo after one disappointing season, in time to win one more trophy, the Copa do Brasil in 1990.

-Renato's career in Fluminense is generally associated with his belly goal in the Campeonato Carioca of 1995, against Flamengo, in the year that Flamengo celebrated 100 years.
+Renato's career in Fluminense is generally associated with his "belly goal" (a shot from teammate Ailton deflected off his torso into the net) in the 87th minute of the final of the 1995 Campeonato Carioca against Flamengo, in the year that Flamengo celebrated 100 years.
 With his goal, he was crowned the "King of Rio" of the year.
 In the same year, he led Fluminense to the semi-finals of the Brasileirão Série A.

 Before his retirement in Bangu, he played again for Flamengo, where with all his four passages total he played 210 games, scoring 64 goals for the red and black team.